phinjensen/phinjensen.com/content/projects.md

 ### [Ultra Geo Master — a web-based geography game skeleton](https://github.com/phinjensen/ultra-geo-master)

-Growing up, my family would play the board game _[Where in the World?](https://boardgamegeek.com/boardgame/9646/where-in-the-world)_—specifically a version where we would take turns drawing a card with various information about a country for another person, saying the name of the country on the card, and having the other person guess where it is on the map.
-Each country was worth points based on its area; e.g. Ukraine was worth 1 point (being the largest country in Europe, excluding Russia, which was included in the Asia map/deck) while Vatican City was worth 45.
+Growing up, my family would play the board game _[Where in the World?](https://boardgamegeek.com/boardgame/9646/where-in-the-world)_—specifically a version where we would take turns drawing a card with various information about a country, reading it to another person, and having them guess where it is on the map.
+Each country was worth points based on its area; for example, Ukraine is worth 1 point (being the largest country in Europe, excluding Russia, which was in the Asia map/deck), while Vatican City is worth 45.

 In this app, a simple backend server provides card and map data, so players can start a game with a map on a shared screen (such as a TV or laptop) and "join" the game on a phone, where they are given a deck of cards.
 The state of the deck was shared between each player in a game, so if you drew Germany, no one else in your game would draw it.
 The frontend was built with React.